Updated: originally posted 2nd Dec 2018

-Orca: US Navy future Extra-Large Unmanned Underwater Vehicle (XLUUV)
+Orca: US Navy Extra-Large Unmanned Underwater Vehicle (XLUUV)

 The US Navy is progressing towards the aim of having extra-large unmanned underwater vehicles (XLUUVs) armed with cruise missiles, torpedoes, mines and smaller UUVs.
+The current stage is the construction of four Orca XLUUVs.
+The Orcas will be unarmed but will ultimately pave the way for armed XLUUVs.
 These systems would complement larger nuclear-powered attack submarines and other anti-submarine platforms and potentially revolutionize undersea warfare.
-The deployment of such systems, at least in the West, is some years away.
-Russia and China are also working on XLUUV projects but are more secretive.
+Orca will keep the US at the forefront of XLUUV technology, although Russia, China and Japan are also working on XLUUV projects.

 Although no specifications are available, one graphic used by the US Navy to represent an armed future XLUUV is particularly revealing.
 It shows a craft with generally the same layout as the interim Orca class, with a payload module with bomb-bay like doors along the bottom.
 The payload bay contains three rows of four heavyweight torpedo tubes angled to fire down through the bomb bay doors.
 This makes the length of the payload bay about 10 meters, giving an indication of the overall size.